material-components/material-components-web/packages/mdc-dialog/README.md

 #### Default Action Button

 MDC Dialog supports indicating that one of its action buttons represents the default action, triggered by pressing the Enter key.
-This can be used e.g. for Confirmation Dialogs to accelerate the process of making a selection, avoiding the need to tab through to the appropriate button to confirm the choice.
+This can be used e.g. for single-choice Confirmation Dialogs to accelerate the process of making a selection, avoiding the need to tab through to the appropriate button to confirm the choice.

 To indicate that a button represents the default action, add the `mdc-dialog__button--default` modifier class.
 For example: